 The provident fund may be the EPF, PPF or GPF.
-However, this exemptions also comes with certain conditions.
+However, these exemptions also come with certain conditions.
 Such as EPF is tax exempted only if your EPF account is 5 years old.
 You can’t withdraw PPF amount before 7 years.

 The commuted pension is the pension which you get by reducing your regular pension.
 Often people take commuted pension after the retirement.
 This lump sum amount becomes totally tax free if you are a government servant.

-For a private employee,tax exemption is available only 1/3 of the commuted pension.
-In case employee does not get gratuity, the tax exemption would be available for 50% of the commuted pension.
+For a private employee, tax exemption is available only 1/3 of the commuted pension.
+In case, the employee does not get a gratuity, the tax exemption would be available for 50% of the commuted pension.

 Lump sum Payment under NPS scheme is also exempted from the tax.
 However, the lump sum payment should not be more than 40% of the total maturity value.

-Dividend income from share is also tax free.
-This exemption is given because, companies already pays dividend distribution tax.
+Dividend income from the share is also tax free.
+This exemption is given because companies already pay dividend distribution tax.
 Thus dividend comes in your hand is already tax deducted.

 The income from agriculture land from farm activities is tax free.
 This include, farming, harvesting and food processing.
 This exemption is given to promote farming in the country.
 However, you have to report the farm income while filing income tax return.

-Long term capital gains from the shares and equity mutual fund is also considered tax free.
-If you sell a share or a equity mutual fund unit after one year, the profit is termed as the long term capital gains.
+Long-term capital gains from the shares and equity mutual fund are also considered tax free.
+If you sell a share or an equity mutual fund unit after one year, the profit is termed as the long term capital gains.
 Thus to enjoy tax free profit from the shares, you must hold it at least for one year.

 Long term capital gains from property, gold etc is not considered tax free.
 Such gains are eligible for indexation benefit.